 As the oldest of five children — including Oscar-winning actor Joaquin Phoenix — River had perhaps the most bohemian childhood of them all.
 Unfortunately, his childhood was also full of trauma.

-Columbia PicturesRiver Phoenix in Stand By Me, the 1986 movie that helped make him a star.
+Columbia PicturesRiver Phoenix in Stand By Me, the 1986 movie that helped launch his career.

 In 1972, River Phoenix’s parents decided to join the Children of God cult.
 Led by David Berg, the group would later become infamous for its widespread sexual abuse — especially of children.
 And while the Phoenix family reportedly left before the abuse became rampant, River later said that he was raped at the age of four while his family was still active in the cult.